comethrusws/PassSentinel/README.md

 Contributions to PassSentinel are welcome.
 Feel free to fork the repository, make improvements, and submit pull requests. cheers! 🙌

 ## Future Improvements 🚀
+- Add the ability to update passwords. 🔄 (✅)
-- Add the ability to update and delete passwords. 🔄❌
+- Add the ability to delete passwords. ❌ ()
-- Implement a master password for added security. 🔐🔒
+- Implement a master password for added security. 🔐🔒 ()
-- Improve the user interface and add icons for a more polished look. 💅🌟
+- Improve the user interface and add icons for a more polished look. 💅🌟 ()